Welcome | Get started | Dive into Lino | Contribute | Reference

 Sub-sessions

 To find the primary key of a session with sub-sessions, there is a print statement in book/lino_book/projects/noi1e/settings/fixtures/demo.py.
-So if the following snippet fails, activate that print statement and use one of them.
+So if the following snippet fails, run go noi1e followed by pm prep and watch the output for two lines of text similar to the following ones:

 >>> obj = working.Session.objects.get(pk=2373)